mkosir/react-demo-tab/README.md

 [![npm version][npm-badge]][npm-url]
 [![Build Status][build-badge]][build-url]

-_React component to easily create demos of other components_
+_A React component to easily create demos of other components_

 ## Install